Frequently Asked Questions: Towpath Resurfacing Project

 How is the C&O Canal Trust supporting the towpath resurfacing project?

-The Trust is raising funds to support engineering consulting and other support services, as well as directly supporting resurfacing.
+The Trust is raising funds to support engineering consulting and other support services and directly supporting resurfacing.
 It is also spearheading advocacy for ongoing TAP funding.

 What can I do to help?